Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 - The peak usage for both casual and member riders occurs in the summer months, particularly in July and August.
 - There is a noticeable drop in the number of rides during the winter months (December to February).
 This decline is more pronounced for casual riders compared to members.
 #### Weekly Observations
-- eekend Usage: Casual riders show significantly higher usage on weekends, with Saturday being the peak day.
+- Weekend Usage: Casual riders show significantly higher usage on weekends, with Saturday being the peak day.
 This suggests that casual riders are likely using the bikes for leisure and recreational purposes.
 - Member Usage: Member riders exhibit a more consistent and high usage pattern throughout the week, with a notable peak on Wednesday.
 This indicates that members might be using the bike-sharing service for regular commuting.
 - Weekday Preferences: Members have high usage on Tuesday, Wednesday, Thursday, and Friday, reflecting a preference for using the service during workdays, likely for commuting.
 - Peak Usage: Both casual and member riders prefer biking in the afternoon, making it the busiest time of the day.